ImplFerris/pico-pico/src/interrupts/using-interrupts-with-embassy.md

 i2c.write(0x3C, &[0x00]).await;
 ```

-the task goes to sleep, hardware interrupts fire as the transfer progresses, and Embassy wakes the task when the operation finishes.
-You never see the interrupt directly, but it is doing the work in the background.
+your task pauses and lets other code run.
+Meanwhile, the I2C hardware does its work.
+When the hardware finishes, an interrupt fires and Embassy wakes your task back up.
+The interrupt happens behind the scenes, you just see your code continue after the `.await`.